A navigation sector is a cuboid-shaped navigation area that enables the following:

 - Both the 2D and 3D routes can be calculated within navigation sectors.

-- In case of the 2D routes, a point moves in the lower plane of the navigation sector (Z coordinate is not taken into account).
-If the height or radius set for this point is greater than the size of the navigation sector, such sector will be discarded from pathfinding.
+- In case of 2D routes, a point moves in a lower plane of the navigation sector (Z coordinate is not taken into account).
+If the height or radius set for this point is greater than the size of the navigation sector, such sector is discarded from pathfinding.

-- In case of the 3D routes, a point moves in 3 dimensions.
-If the radius set for this point is greater than the size of the navigation sector, it will be discarded from pathfinding.
+- In case of 3D routes, a point moves in three dimensions.
+If the radius set for this point is greater than the size of the navigation sector, such sector is discarded from pathfinding.

 - Routes can be calculated within several intersecting navigation sectors.
-The intersecting sectors will be treated as a single navigation area.
+The intersecting sectors are treated as a single navigation area.

-In case of the 2D routes, the height difference between the intersecting sectors must not exceed the maximum height set for the 2D route; otherwise these sectors will be discarded from pathfinding.
+In case of 2D routes, the height difference between the intersecting sectors must not exceed the maximum height set for the 2D route; otherwise these sectors are discarded from pathfinding.